This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Dissolve sugars: In a medium sized saucepan over medium heat, combine the sugars, the orange juice with the orange zest, and pumpkin pie spice.
+- Dissolve sugars: In a medium sized saucepan over medium heat, combine 1/2 cup granulated sugar and 1/2 cup golden brown sugar, 3/4 cup fresh squeezed orange juice with the zest from one orange, and 1/4 teaspoon pumpkin pie spice.
 Stir well to dissolve the sugars.
 This has to be what heaven smells like.

 - Cook cranberries: Still cooking over medium heat, stir in the cranberries.
 Cook, while stirring frequently, until the cranberries pop and the mixture turns into a sauce.
 This should take about 10 minutes and there will likely still be some cranberries that haven't popped.